If you’re hoping to see whales, here are the best spots to visit.

-Although there have been over 20 species of whales spotted in the area, the stars of the area are the humpback whales.
+Although over 20 species of whales have been spotted in the area, the stars are the humpback whales.
 Nearly 3,000 whales come to mate here, and it’s one of the few places you can hear them serenading potential mates.

 10. Cape Cod, Massachusetts